Click the image above to view the

 here for the first page of the Synopsis

-Please contact me for the full script/synopsis,
+Please contact Integer Entertainment for

-or preview or buy the eBook version at
+the eBook version at

 Amazon or Kobo